Buyer GuideOperator playbook

 Each transition is driven by a real event: supplier reply, shipping notification, receiving scan, bill match.
 The status answers itself.
 The team can ask "where is PO 4138?" and get an answer from the system, not from a phone call.

-The streamline: 3–6 operator-hours per week previously spent chasing supplier confirmations become zero.
+The streamline: recurring operator-hours spent chasing supplier confirmations move into exception review.
 We covered the cost in The 4:47pm Supplier Reply That Breaks Your Week.

 Layer 6: From retyping emails to AI reply parsing

-This is the layer most PO tools don't reach.
+This is the layer many PO tools do not reach.
 Suppliers reply with substitutions, ETA changes, partial fills, price changes, and confirmation numbers.
 In a manual or basic PO stack, a human reads each reply and retypes the updates into the PO tool.

 LineNow's AI reads supplier replies on email, WhatsApp, portal messages, text, and PDFs, and extracts the changes: